Risk assessment: Individual risk assessment

 Risk assessments can be undertaken in individual cases, including in patient and physician interactions.
-In the narrow sense chemical risk assessment is the assessment of a health risk in response to environmental exposures.
+In the narrow sense chemical risk assessment is the assessment of a health risk to an individual in response to environmental exposures.

-The ways statistics are expressed and communicated to an individual, both through words and numbers impact his or her interpretation of benefit and harm.
-For example, a fatality rate may be interpreted as less benign than the corresponding survival rate.
+Methods of communication of statistics to an individual, both through words and numbers impact an individual's interpretation of benefit and harm.
+For example, communicating to an individual a fatality rate may be interpreted as less benign than the corresponding survival rate.

-A systematic review of patients and doctors from 2017 found that overstatement of benefits and understatement of risks occurred more often than the alternative.
+A 2017 systematic review of patients and doctors found that overstatement of benefits and understatement of risks occurred more often than the understatement/overstatement alternative.